OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/payment-initiation-api-profile.md

 The API uses two status codes that serve two different purposes:

 - The HTTP Status Code reflects the outcome of the API call (the HTTP operation on the resource).
-- The Status field for the payment-order consent reflects the status of the PSU consent authorisation.
+- The Status Code field for the payment-order consent reflects the status of the PSU consent authorisation.
-- The Status field for the payment-order resource reflects the status of the payment-order initiation or execution.
+- The Status Code field for the payment-order resource reflects the status of the payment-order initiation or execution.

 ## Basics